 Learning Outcomes and Assessment

-New 3-Year Assessment Cycle
+Current 3-Year Assessment Cycle - 2020-2023

-will now be assessed on a three-year cycle.
+Based on the Teaching, Learning and Assessment (TLA) coaches’ recommendation, in May 2017, the Academic Senate adopted a new assessment cycle in which all active courses will now be assessed on a three-year cycle.
 The Academic Senate resolution, Revision to the Assessment Cycle of Course and Program Student Learning Outcomes, can be found on the Academic Senate Resolutions page.

 Learning outcomes exist at the course, program and institutional levels.

-attitudes and habits of mind that we expect our students to master upon completion
+- Program-level learning outcomes (PLOs) are measurable statements that define the specific knowledge, skills, attitudes, and habits of mind that we expect our students to master upon completion of our programs.

 What do you need to know about the new 3-Year Assessment Plan?